 - SonarChart map to be used with great caution, to banish for navigation (³).

 Navionics Boating is therefore perfectly matched to its users target.
-It also helps to be a great addition to cartographic applications more oriented offshore cruising, as Weather4D Routing & Navigation, whose charting issued from formal services does not present sufficient details in some remote places of the world.
+It also helps to be a great addition to cartographic applications more oriented offshore cruising, as Weather4D Routing & Navigation version, whose charting issued from formal services does not present sufficient details in some remote places of the world.

 I can not say it enough, given the low cost of applications and charts on mobile devices, it makes perfect sense to double sources of nautical information, navigate virtually with belt and braces.
 Too bad that only Boating does not yet support the function SplitView.